megamsys/devcenter.megam.io/_posts/2017-06-09-Setting-up-OpenVPN-Clients.md

 To follow this tutorial :

-* You will Ubuntu 16.04 in your computer.
+* You will need Ubuntu 16.04 in your server that is designated as `OpenVPN client` in the below discussion.

+* You have successfully finished [Part 1: Setting up OpenVPN Server](https://devcenter.megam.io/setting-up-openvpn-server) and have the credentials to be shared with the client machine.

-* For the server credentials contact our administration team(https://drive.google.com/drive/folders/0Bw_s_Yta3cY8OGtObDNJNmpJbHM).
+* In our case we will use the credentials stored [here](https://drive.google.com/drive/folders/0Bw_s_Yta3cY8OGtObDNJNmpJbHM).

 ### Step 1: Install the Client Configuration

-* The OpenVPN connection will be called whatever you named the .ovpn file.
-In our example, this means that the connection will be called client1.ovpn for the first client file we generated.

 * On Ubuntu or Debian, you can install it just as you did on the server by typing.

       $ sudo apt-get update
       $ sudo apt-get install openvpn

-* Check to see if your distribution includes a /etc/openvpn/update-resolv-conf script.
+* Check to see if your distribution includes a `/etc/openvpn/update-resolv-conf` script.

-      client$ ls /etc/openvpn
+      $ ls /etc/openvpn
-      Output:
       update-resolve-conf

-### Step 2: Send client configuration files from OpenVPN server into client
+### Step 2: Send configuration files from your local into `OpenVPN client`

+If you have the copy of client.tar.gz, then untar it in your local machine.

+Let us send those files into your `OpenVPN client`.
+These instruction are valid for a linux environment.

-      local $ sftp user@openvpn_server_ip:client-configs/files/client1.ovpn ~/
+      local $ sftp user@openvpn_client_ip:client-configs/files/client1.ovpn ~/
-      local $ sftp user@openvpn_server_ip:openvpn-ca/keys/ca.crt ~/
+      local $ sftp user@openvpn_client_ip:openvpn-ca/keys/ca.crt ~/
-      local $ sftp user@openvpn_server_ip:openvpn-ca/keys/client.key ~/
+      local $ sftp user@openvpn_client_ip:openvpn-ca/keys/client.key ~/
-      local $ sftp user@openvpn_server_ip:openvpn-ca/keys/client.crt ~/
+      local $ sftp user@openvpn_client_ip:openvpn-ca/keys/client.crt ~/

+### Step 3: SSH into  from your local into `OpenVPN client`

-* Now, you can connect to the VPN by just pointing the openvpn command to the client configuration file:
+* Now, you can connect to the VPN by running the command:

-      client$ sudo openvpn --config client1.ovpn
+      client$ sudo openvpn --config /etc/openvpn/client1.ovpn

 * This should connect you to your OpenVPN server.
+Please don't exit out of this window.

-### Step 3: Test Your VPN Connection
+### Step 4: Test Your VPN Connection

+* Now connect your local laptop as `OpenVPN client` by doing Step 2, 3.
+We now have the following.

-* Check your local machine connected into server.
+* Check your local laptop connected into server.
 Open a terminal and type `ifconfig tun0 `.
 It will shows OpenVPN bridge details.
-Now our local machine and server was connected via private ipaddress.
+Now our local laptop and server was connected via private ipaddress.
 You can `SSH` using your credentials.

       4: tun0: <POINTOPOINT,MULTICAST,NOARP,UP,LOWER_UP> mtu 1500 qdisc noqueue state UNKNOWN group default qlen 100
       link/none